j-greig/millennials-to-snake-people/README.md

-# Millennials to Snake People
+# Passion to donuts

-Browser extension that reveals the *real* truth behind Millennials.
+Browser extension that reveals the *real* truth about following your passion

 ## Installation